Neha/SASS-workshop/readme.md

 ## :point_right: How to start?
 - install SASS
-- create file with extension .scss
+- create ile with extension .scss

 ## :clap: Features
 - nesting